1

 joro spider

 Living in North Georgia, around the epicenter of the joro spider “invasion”, I have had these animals all over the outside of my house.
 For years I’ve wondered if they would come inside, and they never, ever have.
 Not a single friend or acquaintance, nature-lover or not, has ever reported one making a web in their home.
 In my experience, they seem to exclusively build their webs outside.
-Joro spiders are extremely unlikely to enter your home, but may build webs on porches, balconies, rooves, or other outdoor structures.
+Joro spiders are extremely unlikely to enter your home, but are very likely to be a cozy neighbor.
+They may certainly build webs on porches, balconies, rooves, or other outdoor structures.

 How far will they spread?